uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/energy-from-waste/sections/opportunities-for-growth/en_US.md

 Businesses based in the UK are developing these innovative new sources for biofuels, helping to cement our place as a fantastic base for international operations.

 There is also an estimated 1 billion GBP pipeline of opportunities for community heating projects in the UK, which could be fulfilled by waste to energy and biomass projects.

+### The low carbon technology market
+The UK has a growing low carbon economy.
+In 2015 there were around 233,000 workers in low carbon-related roles, generating 42.2 billion GBP in turnover.

+Clean energy investments in the UK have more than doubled since 2010, rising from 10.8 billion USD in 2010 to over 25 billion USD in 2016.

+Current investment in projects to build cleaner energy power stations is estimated to be worth 180 billion GBP.